-No doubt you’ve felt the hype of this week’s upcoming Orientation!
+No doubt you’ve felt the hype of our upcoming Orientation events!

 If you can make it to orientation, I highly encourage you to do so…there is lots to absorb!
 You might meet people doing the same degree or units as you, and you can meet some of CQUni’s fabulous staff.
 You might also find an amazing student mentor to help you through.